mlswg/mls-protocol/draft-ietf-mls-protocol.md

     opaque signature<V>;
 } GroupInfo;
 ~~~

+The `group_context` field represents the current state of the group.
+The
+`extensions` field allows the sender to provide additional data that might be
+useful to new joiners.
+The `confirmation_tag` represents the  confirmation tag
+from the Commit that initiated the current epoch, or for epoch 0, the
+confirmation tag computed in the creation of the group (see {{group-creation}}).
+(In either case, the creator of a GroupInfo may recompute the confirmation tag
+as `MAC(confirmation_key, confirmed_transcript_hash)`.)

 New members MUST verify that `group_id` is unique among the groups they're
 currently participating in.